gcctbilly/Assignment_code/README.md

 # Assignment_code
-This repository is used to store my assignment_code
+This repository is used to store my assignment problems and their solutions.